AndyWangSFU/AC215_TBD_1/README.md

 > > --train_path [string] : path to training metadata
 > > --val_path [string] : path to validation metadata
-> > --input_mode [string]: mode of input, current it only support TFData
+> > --input_mode [string]: mode of input, current it only support TFData (2) `requirements.txt" Python dependencies are managed through pip in this container and dependencies are listed in requirments.txt.

-(2) `src/models/Dockerfile` - This dockerfile starts with  `FROM tensorflow/tensorflow:2.13.0-gpu`.
+(3) `src/models/Dockerfile` - This dockerfile starts with  `FROM tensorflow/tensorflow:2.13.0-gpu`.
 This statement uses the tensorflow-gpu version 2.13.0. as the base image.

-(3) `src/models/run_docker.sh` Shell script to run the container
+(4) `src/models/run_docker.sh` Shell script to run the container

 To run Dockerfile:
 1. `docker build -t training -f Dockerfile .`